sendgridlabs/ddbmock/README.rst

 ==============

 ddbmock is an experimental project and is currently under heavy development.
 It also may be discontinued at *any* time.

-Currently, only the table lifecycle is handled.
-It works pretty well but is of no real use since no data insertion is supported.
+- support full table life-cycle
+- support full item life-cycle
+- preliminary support of ``Query``, ``Scan`` and ``BatchGetItem``
+- support (almost) all types restrictions
+- no limits on table number nor concurent table operations
+- no limits on item size
+- no limits for request/response size nor item count in those

+See CHANGELOG for up-to-date status.

 Example usage
 =============